GuptaRoshan/problem-solving/dsa.md

       - If heap size < K, add the element.
       - If current element > heap top, remove top and add current element.
    3. The top of the heap is the K-th largest element.

-   - Time complexity: O(N log K), where N is the number of elements.

 3. **Merge K Sorted Lists/Arrays**